Option Definitions

 Real Estate Investment Trust

-How to invest in property without actually buying housing or land.
+How to invest in property without actually buying housing or land?
 Dividend plus capital appreciation returned to investors.

 LEAPS